thecowan/climate.virtual_ducted_thermostat/README.md

-# PROGRAMMABLE THERMOSTAT
+# VIRTUAL DUCTED THERMOSTAT
-This component is a revision of the official Home Assistant component 'Generic Thermostat' to have the possibility to have the target temperature vary according to a sensor state value.
+This component takes an existing Home Assistant `climate` entity and a number of `switch` entities representing A/C vents with a corresponding number of `sensor` entities providing temperature readings, and creates a number of virtual `climate` entities representing different rooms/areas.
+It then coordinates between the virtual entities to control the underlying 'real' entity (for example, if the "Bedroom" temperature sensor indicates that the "Bedroom" virtual climate, in cooling mode, needs to lower the temperature, then it will turn on the underlying 'real' climate entity (if it's off), open the "Bedroom" vent switch, and run until temperature is in range, then close the vent (and shut down the 'real' entity if that was the last vent open.

 ## HOW TO INSTALL
-Use HACS to install the custom component and configure it through the user interface (settings/integration) to have easy and smooth usage.
+**Currently unsupported**: ~~Use HACS to install the custom component and configure it through the user interface (settings/integration) to have easy and smooth usage.~~

 If you are for the manual method:
-Just copy paste the content of the `climate.programmable_thermostat/custom_components` folder in your `config/custom_components` directory.
+Just copy paste the content of the `climate.virtual_ducted_thermostat/custom_components` folder in your `config/custom_components` directory.

-For example, you will get the '.py' file in the following path: `/config/custom_components/programmable_thermostat/climate.py`.
+For example, you will get the '.py' file in the following path: `/config/custom_components/virtual_ducted_thermostat/climate.py`.

 ## EXAMPLE OF SETUP
 Config flow is available, so just configure all the entities you want through the user interface.

+**BELOW INFORMATION IS NOT CORRECT, NEED TO UPDATE**

+**TODO(thecowan)**: update this

 Here below the example of manual setup of sensor and parameters to configure.
 ```yaml